djeada/Backend-Engineers-Guide/notes/01_api_design/02_graphql.md

 - Fetching many resources in a single request.
 - Tailoring requests to your needs: Ask for what you need, get exactly that.
 - Powerful developer tools: Insightful and interactive exploratory interfaces.

+## Concerns and Considerations
+- GraphQL may abstract away some of the complexities and optimizations needed for backend data fetching, potentially leading to performance issues.
+- Simplification of queries and additional abstraction layers can make understanding and maintaining the system more complex.

 ## Comparison: GraphQL vs REST